tannguyen248/reactjs-ifps/README.md

 # React + IPFS

 > A quick example created by Tan Nguyen.
-In this demo, you will see how to using React as FE and express api + IPFS as BE
+In this demo, you will see how to use React as FE and express API + IPFS as BE

 ## Creator